Mariel Hemingway on Self-Love and Positive Mental Health

 After reading her books and having the pleasure of speaking to her, I’m touched by the poignancy of Mariel’s story, told with graciousness and understanding toward her family.
 By shining a light onto her own dark history, she’s helping countless people open their hearts, be conscious, and learn to heal.

 Amity: In one way or another, every one of us has been affected by mental illness.
-Yet most of us are scared or embarrassed and don’t want to talk about it.
-I’ve been watching the reaction in the brief time since the book has been out, and it’s tremendous.
-You’re connecting with SO many people.
+Yet most of us are scared, embarrassed, or don’t want to talk about it.
+Since the book has been out, the positive response has been tremendous.

-Amity: Your perspective in the books is almost like reading your journal.
-It’s beautiful how you were able to write about your parents and sisters in an objective, yet kind and compassionate, way.
-How do you think you remained less affected than the other members of your family?
+Amity: It’s beautiful how you were able to write about your parents and sisters in an objective, yet kind and compassionate, way.
+How do you think you maintained a more positive balance than the other members of your family?

 Mariel: I think some of us put ourselves in a world where we want to get better.
 Some people grow up embedded in deception and denial.
 It’s the reality of what we’re taught and what we perpetuate.
 It’s really hard to make the choice to change.
 It isn’t a place to think you’re better than anyone else or the people you came from.